 An intervention of the Scrum Master

-When I joined the project as a Scrum Master, we talked to the Customer and the team to set up proper expectations and common rules.
+When I joined the project as a professional Scrum Master, we talked to the Customer and the team to set up proper expectations and common rules.
 During that meeting, I could also share my experience from other projects and suggest the ground rules we all wanted to follow.
 It was a list of Agile best practices that worked well in the past and which we decided to use also in this case.

 After a while, I could see that although some parts of Scrum were implemented, neither the Customer nor the development team followed all the rules.